rogeruiz/srht-solo-recreo/README.md

   and more using templates or patterns.
 - Using a programming language for recipes that use script files written in files separate from the `just` files.
+- Various examples of do-nothing scripts that establish best-practices for automation that is not automated yet and can be further automated gradually.
+  [Read more about this here][haga-nada].

 This project follows the most recent version of `just`: [1.39.0](https://github.com/casey/just/releases/tag/1.39.0)